-While English is still the global lingua franca, website globalization translation efforts focusing on other languages besides English (English is still a great place to start) is a surefire way to increase the number of eyes that find, and ultimately utilize a business’s carefully designed websites.
-Website globalization is also an incredible way to increase sales, ensure that a company’s messages and general brand awareness are reaching greater populations, and effectively help a venture grow into new markets — or expand its presence in already established markets by tapping into different demographics.
+While English is still the global lingua franca, translating websites to focus on other languages besides English (English is still a great place to start) is a surefire way to increase the number of eyes that find them.
+This will ultimately lead to users engaging you online.
+Website globalization is also an incredible way to increase global market share.
+It ensures that a company’s messages and general brand awareness are reaching greater populations, and effectively help a venture grow into new markets — or expand its presence in already established markets by tapping into different demographics.

 GlobalVision is a translation service that understands technology and world languages, and how to best translate websites for linguistically and culturally diverse international markets.

 Website Globalization Taking Advantage of Population Demographics